smithlabcode/dnmtools/documentation/docs/index.md

 # Citation information

 If you find our tools helpful, please cite us.
-Many of the commands within dnmtools were introduced in their own publications.
+Many of the commands within DNMTools were introduced in their own publications.
 However, several improvements and additions have been made over the years.
 Below are the relevant citations.

-**dnmtools**
+**DNMTools**

 Qiang Song, Benjamin Decato, Elizabeth E Hong, Meng Zhou, Fang Fang, Jianghan Qu, Tyler Garvin, Michael Kessler, Jun Zhou, and Andrew D